RSS

 The Zenit-3SL launch vehicle includes:

-• DM-SL booster unit (third stage) created by SRC Energia Corporation;
+• DM-SL booster unit (third stage), created by SRC Energia Corporation;

-• payload unit developed by Boeing.
+• a payload unit developed by Boeing.

 Responsible for the creation of the Zenit-3SL launch vehicle was the Yuzhnoye design bureau, which is located in the Ukrainian city of Dnepropetrovsk.

-In March 1994, the Ukrainian software "Southern Machine-Building Plant named after A.M.
-Makarov" (Yuzhmash) and the design bureau "Yuzhnoye" were involved in the work on the project.
+In March 1994, Ukrainian software "Southern Machine-Building Plant named after A. M. Makarov" (Yuzhmash) and the Yuzhnoye design bureau were involved in the work on the project.

-1991-1992: NPO Energia seeks a place to create a sea-based cosmodrome
+1991-1992: NPO Energia is looking for a place to create a sea-based cosmodrome

 Notes